openharmony/docs/en/readme/distributed-scheduler.md

 foundation/distributedschedule/services/dtbschedmgr_lite
 ```

-When compiling the code for a specific platform, you need to specify the target platform.
-The following code snippet uses code compilation for the Hi3516DV300 platform as an example:
+When compiling and building the code for a specific platform, you need to specify the target platform.
+The following code snippet uses code compilation and building for the Hi3516 DV300 platform as an example:

 ```
 python build.py ipcamera -p hi3516dv300_liteos_a